-As most people know, the sole ground for divorce is the irretrievable breakdown of a marriage based upon one of five things:
+Until 6 April 2022 the sole ground for divorce was the irretrievable breakdown of a marriage based upon one of five facts:

 - Unreasonable behaviour

 - Two years’ separation plus consent

 From 6 April 2022, no fault divorce was introduced in England and Wales as part of several changes to English divorce law being brought in by the Divorce, Dissolution and Separation Act 2020.